Prolonged exposure therapy: Overview

 Prolonged exposure therapy was developed by Edna B Foa, Director of the Center for the Treatment and Study of Anxiety at the University of Pennsylvania.
-Prolonged exposure therapy (PE) is a theoretically based and highly effective treatment for chronic post-traumatic stress disorder (PTSD) and related depression, anxiety, and anger.
+Prolonged exposure therapy (PE) is a theoretically based, and is posited to be, a highly effective treatment for chronic post-traumatic stress disorder (PTSD) and related depression, anxiety, and anger.
 PE falls under the category of "exposure-based therapy" and is supported by scientific studies which reflect its positive impact on patient symptoms.

 Exposure-based therapies focus on confronting the harmless cues/triggers of trauma/stress in order to unpair them from the feelings of anxiety and stress.
 Prolonged exposure is a flexible therapy that can be modified to fit the needs of individual clients.
 It is specifically designed to help clients psychologically process traumatic events and reduce trauma-induced psychological disturbances.
-Prolonged exposure produces clinically significant improvement in 40-75% of patients with chronic PTSD, with the only reliable predictor of treatment outcomes being pre-treatment chronic PTSD symptom severity.
+Prolonged exposure produces clinically significant improvement in 40–75% of patients with chronic PTSD, with the only reliable predictor of treatment outcomes being pre-treatment chronic PTSD symptom severity.

 Prolonged exposure is rooted in the theory of emotional processing, in which new, accurate information challenges previously learned fear structures and modifies them in such a way that the new, accurate information is more readily retrieved.
 With PTSD, it is thought that traumatic events cause inaccurate associations to develop, between stimuli and responses from the event.
 These inaccurate associations lead to avoidance of trauma-related stimuli, which acts as a barrier to emotional processing.
+However, little social commentary is available on the effects of repeatedly exposing trauma victims to trauma instead of changing the circumstances which led to the victims' trauma in the first place.

 Over years of testing and development, prolonged exposure has evolved into an adaptable program of intervention to address the needs of varied trauma survivors.
-In addition to reducing symptoms of PTSD, prolonged exposure instills confidence and a sense of mastery, improves various aspects of daily functioning, increases the ability to cope with courage when facing stress, and improves the ability to discriminate safe and unsafe situations.

 In 2001, Prolonged Exposure for PTSD received an Exemplary Substance Abuse Prevention Program Award from the U.S. Department of Health and Human Services Substance Abuse and Mental Health Services Administration (SAMHSA).
 Prolonged exposure was selected by SAMHSA and the Center for Substance Abuse Prevention as a Model Program for national dissemination.